 It doesn’t matter whether you’re new to yoga or a seasoned expert—the practice can be challenging.
 Very few of us can nail every stretch and every posture, and yoga blocks are there to help us when we can’t.

 For example, if you’re having trouble touching the ground, you can use a yoga block to extend your reach.
-Or if you need a little support in a posture, you can use one as a cushion or a bolster.
-“I use yoga blocks to help me find a deeper stretch, or use them as props when I don't have the required flexibility to do a yoga posture,” explains DeAndre Sinette, fitness instructor and trainer with the FitOn App.
+Or, if you need a little support in a posture, you can use one as a cushion or a bolster.
+“I use yoga blocks to help me find a deeper stretch, or as props when I don't have the required flexibility to do a yoga posture,” explains DeAndre Sinette, fitness instructor and trainer with the FitOn App.
 “They're so good for supporting you in seated meditation as well.”

 Read on for the best yoga blocks that'll help grow your practice.

 Best Overall: Gaiam Yoga Block